egnor/pivid/doc/running.md

 # Building Pivid binaries

 It's currently best to build Pivid from source.
 Please [open an issue](https://github.com/egnor/pivid/issues) if these instructions don't work!

+With a Raspberry Pi OS Lite installation, SD card size needs to be at least 16GB, otherwise the installation will fail.

 1. Use a Raspberry Pi (4B recommended) with a fully updated [bullseye](https://www.raspberrypi.com/news/raspberry-pi-os-debian-bullseye/) install and 2G+ RAM.

-2. Install PIP `sudo apt update; sudo apt install pip`
+2. Install some additional libraries `sudo apt update; sudo apt install pip python3-venv git`

 3. Clone [this repository](https://github.com/egnor/pivid) (you will need [git-lfs](https://git-lfs.github.com/)), and `cd` to the repository root.